-- date of birth with a birth certificate or current passport/visa details; - proof of residency such as rent receipt or rates notice; and - a completed immunisation certificate.
+- date of birth with a Birth Certificate, Birth Registration or current Passport/Visa details; - proof of residency such as rent receipt or rates notice; and - a completed immunisation certificate.

 Students transferring from another school to Armidale City Public School must present the above information and/or a transfer certificate from the previous school, if it was a NSW Department of Education facility.